itsmahmoudamiri/language_classification_CNN/README.md

 ## Description

-This project demonstrates how to classify audio segments into different languages (Arabic, Farsi, and English) using a Convolutional Neural Network (CNN) based on the VGG16 architecture.
-The workflow involves converting audio segments into frequency spectrum images and training a neural network to perform the classification.
+This project demonstrates how to classify audio segments into different languages (German, Farsi, and English) using a Convolutional Neural Network (CNN) based on the VGG16 architecture.
+The workflow involves converting audio segments into Mel-Spectrogram images and training a neural network to perform the classification.

 ## Project Overview

-The goal of this project is to classify 1-second audio segments into one of three languages: Arabic, Farsi, and English.
+The goal of this project is to classify 1-second audio segments into one of three languages: German, Farsi, and English.
 The process involves the following steps:

-1. Convert audio segments into frequency spectrum images using Fast Fourier Transform (FFT).
+1. Convert audio segments into frequency spectrum images using Mel-Spectrogram.
 2. Use these images to train a VGG16-based Convolutional Neural Network (CNN) to classify the languages.

 ## Dataset

-The dataset consists of audio files in Arabic, Farsi, and English.
-These audio files are split into 1-second segments, and each segment is converted into a frequency spectrum image.
+The dataset consists of audio files in German, Farsi, and English.
+These audio files are split into 1-second segments, and each segment is converted into a Mel-Spectrogram image.

 ## Pre-requisites